China's little secret: a thriving, free market in shares

 The appeal of a quick listing in the NTB could also lure some Chinese firms back from U.S. exchanges.

-"The Chinese stock market is now much different from the year when we decided to list in the U.S. The biggest difference now is the New Third Board," said Raymond Huang, senior director of Investor Relations at AirMedia Group Inc (AMCN.O), which is considering to list in China.
+"The Chinese stock market is now much different from the year when we decided to list in the U.S. The biggest difference now is the New Third Board," said Raymond Huang, senior director of Investor Relations at AirMedia Group Inc, which is considering to list in China.